Yoga is not just an activity but also a lifestyle. If you are proud to be a yogi, these yoga tattoos will honor your identity.

 Hamsa hand forearm tattoo

 Hamsa, or the Hand of Fatima, is a palm with an eye in the middle.
 In eastern culture, the eye is regarded as evil.
-And the palm seals its the evil to protect the wearer.
+And the palm seals its evil energy and protect the wearer.

 It makes sense for yogis to get Hamsa hand tattoos as yoga itself is a way to bring inner peace.
 If you believe in the power of the symbol, a Hamsa tattoo will reinforce your faith in your yoga and spiritual practice.